 This activity is designed to allow students to have short interpersonal interactions with as many classmates as possible in the allotted time, practicing key questions and responses using unit vocabulary.
 A survey consists of questions that are much more basic and straightforward.
 The answers are not open-ended.
 A survey implies that the same question or questions are being asked of more than one person, usually to many people.
 For example, survey questions might be: How many pets do you have?
 How many hours did you sleep last night?
 Do you like _____ ( food)?

-The teacher introduces the task (modeling with a survey sheet and one or two students)
+The teacher introduces the task by modeling the task with a survey sheet and one or two students.

-The teacher hands out survey sheets and writing utensils (or asks students to help do this).
+The teacher hands out survey sheets and writing utensils or asks students to hand out materials.

 Each classmate takes turns asking and answering the survey question(s).

 As soon as they have obtained information from their classmate, each student walks around again to find a new classmate and repeats the process.

 The teacher signals for all students to return to their seats.